tunahanertekin/docs/docs/user-guide/region/create.md

 ---
-sidebar_position: 4
+sidebar_position: 2
 ---

-# Create
+# Creating a Region
+Below, the video offers a detailed walkthrough of the Region creation process within robolaunch.
+Observe as the user navigates through the platform, exploring the 'Region' section on the dashboard.
+Witness the seamless initiation of a new Region, where computing resources for both AI and robotics development are provisioned and managed.
+The user efficiently completes the required details, ensuring a streamlined workflow within the robolaunch environment.

 ![To create a Region, all you need is to determine a Region name.](./img/create-region.gif)

-## Creation Flow
+## Creation Steps

 ![Create Region](./img/create-region.png)

-To create a Region, all you need is to determine a Region name.
+To establish a new computing Region, follow these steps for precise creation within the robolaunch platform.

+**1. Determine Region Name:** Decide on a unique name for your Region.

-- Click on the "Region" button in the sidebar to open the list of Regions.
-The current Regions you have will be listed in the displayed tab.
+**2. Navigate to Region Section:** Click on the "Region" button in the sidebar to access the list of existing Regions.

+**3. Explore Existing Regions:** View the current Regions listed in the displayed tab.

-- At the bottom of the opened tab, click on the "Create Region" button.
+**4. Initiate Creation:** At the bottom of the Region list tab, find and click on the "Create Region" button.

-- If you receive a prompt asking you to select an organization, you need to click on the desired organization to determine under which organization the Region will be located.
-After completing the selection process, click the "Create Region" button again.
+**5. Select Organization (if prompted):** If prompted to select an organization, click on the desired organization to determine the location of the Region.
+After the selection, click the "Create Region" button again.

-- After clicking, enter your desired Region name in the "region name" field in the form that appears.

-- Then select the region you want.
+**6. Complete the Form:** A form will appear.
+Enter your chosen Region name in the "Region Name" field.
+Select the specific region you want.

-- Finally, click on the "Create a new Region" button.
+**7. Confirm Creation:** Click on the "Create a New Region" button to finalize the creation process.

-After clicking, you will be redirected to the Regions list.
-In the displayed list, you can view the Region you created.
+**8. Review Region List:** After completion, you will be redirected to the Regions list.
+Verify that the new Region is now visible in the displayed list.

+Upon completion, the Regions list will refresh, displaying the newly created Region.
+Explore the powerful features available for your AI and robotics development endeavors within the robust cloud-based infrastructure of robolaunch.

+# Further Steps
+After successfully creating a new Region, your infrastructure is now equipped for seamless AI and robotics development.
+Delve further into your workflow by continuing with the creation of Instances, where you can provision and manage computing resources for your specific projects.